Mikhail Botvinnik

 Botvinnik was the first world-class player to develop within the Soviet Union.
-He also played a major role in the organization of chess, making a significant contribution to the design of the World Chess Championship system after World War II and becoming a leading member of the coaching system that enabled the Soviet Union to dominate top-class chess during that time.
-His pupils include World Champions Anatoly Karpov, Garry Kasparov and Vladimir Kramnik.
+He played a major role in the organization of chess, making a significant contribution to the design of the World Chess Championship system after World War II and becoming a leading member of the coaching system that enabled the Soviet Union to dominate top-class chess during that time.
+His pupils include World Champions Anatoly Karpov, Garry Kasparov, and Vladimir Kramnik.
+He is often described as the patriarch of the Soviet chess school and is revered for his analytical approach to chess.